 Just a 1.5-hour KTX train ride away from Seoul, head to the host city of the 2018 Winter Olympics for another uniquely Korean winter event.
 Try barehanded fishing to catch fresh trout from the frozen Odacheong River at the Pyeongchang Trout Festival.
 If your bucket comes up empty, take a break and enjoy fringe activities from snow tubing to ice sledding.
 For those seeking a thrill, extend your trip in Pyeongchang for a ski vacation at Yongpyong Ski Resort.
 Known as the ‘Ski Mecca of South Korea’, explore over 4,000 acres of facilities including 28 ski slopes, two 18-hole golf courses and an exhilarating 1.4km Luge track.

 Now that you’re all set on things to do in South Korea, embark on a food adventure to warm you up during winter with our food guide.
+After your Korean food fix, hit up these cool places around Yeouido to complete your Seoul holiday.

 Photo credits (Top to bottom): Korea Tourism Board, Seinustar, Dragonhillspa, Korea Tourism Board, Thanks Nature Cafe, facebook.com/morningcalmgarden, Time Out Seoul